puchkovk/impdb/README.md

 Release date: unknown.
 I`m working on it in holidays, sometimes.

-It`s small and simple database abstraction library, which allows you to build complicated DB queries in symple syntax.
+It`s small and simple database abstraction library, which allows you to build DB queries in symple syntax.

 For example: